-The new Children and Families legislation coming into force in September 2014 has introduced major reforms in provision for children and young people with SEN. The introduction of the single 0-25 Education, Health and Care should help children, young people and families affected by NCL.
+The introduction of the single 0-25 Education.
+Health and Care should help children, young people and families affected by Batten disease.
 There will be the option of a personal budget for children and families which will hopefully extend some choice and control over the support available to them.
 There will be a 'local offer' of support by the LA that will include arrangements for short breaks.
 The reforms are extensive and it is not possible to fully cover the changes in this leaflet.